jonathanballs/intelistyleinterview/README.md

-# Tech City Ventures tech test
+# Intelistyle Tech Test

-The aim of the task was to create a simple web application demonstrating proficiency in JavaScript, React, Express.js, Mongodb etc.
+The aim of this exercise was to build a simple garment search app in React using data provided by Intelistyle.

-I have created a simple Todo list application in order to demonstrate my aptitude in these areas.

-The codebase is split up into a backend and a frontend which can be found in separate directories in the project.

-## Running the todo list web app.
+## Running the garment search web app.
 The project is completely containerised using docker and can be easily started by running `docker-compose up` from the root directory.
 You will need to install `docker-compose` if you have not already.
 The web app can then be